 Koi add color and movement to your pond.
 They're relaxing to watch.
 And they're likely the centerpiece of your water feature.
 But how much do you really know about your finned friends?
 Check out these five factoids about koi and impress your fish-keeping pals during your next pond-side shindig.

-- A Long Life Span: Have you heard of Hanako?
+- Life Expectancy of a Koi Fish: Have you heard of Hanako?
 He's the fabled koi who lived for 226 years after being supposedly passed down through the generations and was aged by counting rings on his scales.
-To set the record straight, Hanako has been proven to be an urban myth.
-Koi typically live 25 to 35 years in a well-maintained fish pond - but that's still not a bad life span, all things considered!
+Hanako has been proven to be an urban myth to set the record straight.
+The typical lifespan of a koi fish is 25 to 35 years in a well-maintained fish pond - but that's still not a bad life span, all things considered!

 - Growth Spurts: Koi, like most other fish, start out as teeny-tiny fingerlings and grow to their genetically determined adult size.
 But unlike many fish, koi will grow to fit their accommodations - which means they'll develop into super-sized beasts in the right environment.
 In their first three to four years of life when housed in an adequately sized pond, a koi will reach about 18 inches long.
 Throughout its lifetime, it can grow to reach up to 3 feet and more.
 That's some big fish!